Deckloins/Deckloins/README.md

 - 👋 Hi, I’m @Deckloins
 - 👀 I’m interested in ...
 Pen testing
-- 🌱 I’m currently learning ... on tryhackme the basics of hacking and pen testing
+- 🌱 I’m currently learning ...
+Rust, offensive security,
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-Here or on Discord
+Github, mail,

 <!---
 Deckloins/Deckloins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.